-(b) Child in need of supervision proceedings.

-(1) Time of hearing.
+- (b) Child in need of supervision proceedings. - (1) Time of hearing.
 If the child has been adjudicated a child in need of supervision, the court shall immediately set a time and place for a disposition hearing which shall be separate, distinct and subsequent to the adjudicatory hearing.
 The disposition hearing may be held immediately following the adjudicatory hearing unless a continuance is necessary to allow the parties to prepare for their participation in the proceedings.
-If the child has been taken into custody, a disposition hearing shall be held within fourteen (14) days after the adjudicatory hearing unless good cause be shown for postponement.

-(2) Conduct of hearing.
+If the child has been taken into custody, a disposition hearing shall be held within fourteen (14) days after the adjudicatory hearing unless good cause be shown for postponement. - (2) Conduct of hearing.
 All cases involving children shall be heard at any place the judge deems suitable but separately from the trial of cases involving adults.
-Disposition hearings shall be conducted:

-(ii) under the rules of evidence and rules of court as may comply with applicable constitutional standards;(iii) by excluding the general public and admitting only those persons found by the court to have a direct interest in the cause or work of the court;

-(iv) with a complete record of all the evidence taken by stenographic reporting, by mechanical or electronic device or by some combination thereof.
+Disposition hearings shall be conducted: - (i) without a jury and may be recessed from time to time; - (ii) under the rules of evidence and rules of court as may comply with applicable constitutional standards; - (iii) by excluding the general public and admitting only those persons found by the court to have a direct interest in the cause or work of the court; and - (iv) with a complete record of all the evidence taken by stenographic reporting, by mechanical or electronic device or by some combination thereof.